Posted on Leave a comment

 Shortly after releasing my new Adventure line of Catalina and Clipper in 2015 I moved to Gibraltar and had to outsource shipping to a fulfilment warehouse.
 This freed up time but took away a bit of the profit margin.

 Around the same time I started to see a decline in sales.
 It was as if removing myself from the daily logistics of the brand killed the mojo of it.
 I made numerous marketing attempts of getting the popularity up to what it had been in previous years, but nothing seemed to work.
-Maybe the bamboo watch tree was over.
+Maybe the bamboo watch trend was over.
 Maybe the large and oversized watch trend was over (well, it was for sure I can tell in hindsight).

 In 2017 I moved the e-commerce business across to my other business, Globalkitespots.com, in the hope that I could piggyback on my adventurous kitesurf audience there – surely they could appreciate bamboo watches as a style accessory?